 "There can be little question about it, directly or indirectly.
 Indirectly, I should think, unless the Vicomte d'Audierne is a scoundrel."
 Sidney thought deeply.
 "He may be," he admitted.

-"I do not," pursued Mr. Bodery with a certain easy deliberation, "think that the Vicomte is aware of Vellacott's existence.
+"I do not," pursued Mr. Bodery, with a certain easy deliberation, "think that the Vicomte is aware of Vellacott's existence.
 That is my opinion."

-"He asked who you were-if you were a friend of my father's."
+"He asked who you were--if you were a friend of my father's."
+"And you said--" "No!

-"And you said----"

-"No!
 I said that you were a friend of a friend, and mentioned Vellacott's name.
 He knew his father very well."

-"Were you"-asked Mr. Bodery, throwing away the end of his cigar and rising from his deep chair-"were you looking at the Vicomte when you answered the question?"

-"And there was no sign of discomfort-no flicker of the eyelids, for instance?"
+"Were you"--asked Mr. Bodery, throwing away the end of his cigar and rising from his deep chair--"were you looking at the Vicomte when you answered the question?"
+"Yes."
+"And there was no sign of discomfort--no flicker of the eyelids, for instance?"
 "No; nothing."
 Mr. Bodery nodded his head in a businesslike way, indicative of the fact that he was engaged in assimilating a good deal of useful information.
 "There is nothing to be done to-night," he said presently, as he made a movement towards the door, "but to go to bed.
-To- morrow the 'Beacon' will be published, and the result will probably be rather startling.
+To-morrow the Beacon will be published, and the result will probably be rather startling.
 We shall hear something before to-morrow afternoon."

-Sidney lighted Mr. Bodery's candle, and shook hands.

-"By the way," said the editor, turning back and speaking more lightly, "if anyone should inquire--your
+Sidney lighted Mr. Bodery's candle and shook hands.
+"By the way," said the editor, turning back and speaking more lightly, "if any one should inquire--your mother or one of your sisters--you can

-CHAPTER XVII.
+CHAPTER XVII

 A RETREAT

-IT was quite early the next morning when the Vicomte d'Audierne left his room.
-As he walked along the still corridor and down the stairs it was noticeable that he made absolutely no sound, without, however, indulging in any of those contortions which are peculiar to late arrivals in church.
-It would seem that Nature had for purposes of her own made his footfall noiseless-if, by the way, Nature can be credited with any purpose whatever in her allotment of human gifts and failings.
+It was quite early the next morning when the Vicomte d'Audierne left his room.
+As he walked along the still corridor and down the stairs it was noticeable that he made absolutely no sound, without, however, say that I am not in the least anxious about Vellacott.
+Good night."

+indulging in any of those contortions which are peculiar to late arrivals in church.
+It would seem that Nature had for purposes of her own made his footfall noiseless--if, by the way, Nature can be credited with any purpose whatever in her allotment of human gifts and failings.